zielony12/lintfs/README.txt

 LiNTFS (Linux x NTFS) V1.0

-TODO: ntfs-3g both for initramfs and rootfs so it can handle reading and writing.
+TODO: build ntfsprogs for initramfs.
+This will need shared libc, so I will most likely make busybox shared aswell.

 In order to run this on real hardware you'd want to modify the kernel config so it detects your disk.

-Place it in res/ right before recompiling tha shit cause the Makefile script replaces linux/.config with it.
-The same applies to busybox.
+The build scripts replaces busybox/.config and linux/.config with res/linux.cfg and res/busybox.cfg (or res/busybox.initramfs.cfg for
+initramfs' busybox) respectively.

 Build: `make`
 Test : `make test`